 Lower Derwent Forecast

-Friday Partly cloudy.
-Medium (40%) chance of showers in the far south, most likely later tonight.
-Near zero chance of rain elsewhere.
-Snow possible above 1000 metres.
-Winds N 25 to 40 km/h increasing to 30 to 45 km/h in the late evening.
+Thursday Partly cloudy.
+Medium (40%) chance of showers in the far south in the morning.
+Near zero chance of showers elsewhere.
+Winds W/NW 25 to 35 km/h.

 Lower Derwent Weather Forecasts